-NCC Education and Skills School Meals Team support some schools in managing their catering activities.
+NCC Education and Skills School Meals Team support St Aidan's in managing their catering activities.
 This service includes the provision of support to kitchen staff, training and key health and safety documentation as well as advice on menus, ensuring they meet the government's nutritional standards.

-In such cases the Headteacher and Catering Manager should liaise with the School Meals Team to coordinate any necessary safety arrangements and in matters related to the management of the building in general.
+The Headteacher and Catering Manager liaise with the School Meals Team to coordinate any necessary safety arrangements and in matters related to the management of the building in general.